Netherlands Plan your studies

 Registration via Studielink

-Studielink is the common registration and enrolment application for all Dutch public institutions of higher education.
+Studielink is the common registration and enrolment application for all the Dutch public institutions of higher education.

 Application deadlines

-The annual registration deadline applicable for most Bachelors degree programmes for the following academic year is 1 May.
-Note that some programmes have a selection procedure - Numerus Fixus - and an earlier application deadline (15.
-January!)
+The registration deadline for most bachelor programmes is the 1st May.
+Note that some programmes have a selection procedure - numerus fixus - and an earlier application deadline (15th January!).
 Check the website of your university or studyfinder!

 Main requirements

-The main requirements for an admission to a bachelors degree is a secondary school/high school diploma (diplôme de fin d’études secondaires) at an appropriate level.
+The main requirement for admission to a bachelor's degree programme is a secondary school/high school diploma (diplôme de fin d’études secondaires) at an appropriate level.
 This requirement is set by every institution!

 Please check the admission requirements on Studyfinder to find out if you are eligible for a specific study programme.